nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_medication.md

 			<th>Details of the overall course of medication.</th>
 			<th>0 to 1</th>
 			<th>O</th>
-			<th>Not to be used for Transfer of Care Documents</th>
+			<th>Not to be used for Hospital to GP discharge summary.</th>
 		</tr>
 		<tr>
 			<th>Course status **</th>
 			<th>The status of this prescription in an ambulatory (outpatient/GP/community) context</th>
 			<th>0 to 1</th>
 			<th>O</th>
-			<th>Choice of Coded text** Data item not relevant to Hospital to GP discharge summary<br/>Active [This is an active medication.]<br/>Discontinued [This is a medication that has been issued. dispensed or administered but has now been discontinued.]<br/> Never active [A medication which was ordered or authorised but has been cancelled prior to being issued, dispensed or administered.]<br/> Completed [The medication course has been completed.]<br/> Obsolete [This medication order has been superseded by another.]
+			<th>Choice of Coded text** <br/>Active [This is an active medication.]<br/>Discontinued [This is a medication that has been issued. dispensed or administered but has now been discontinued.]<br/> Never active [A medication which was ordered or authorised but has been cancelled prior to being issued, dispensed or administered.]<br/> Completed [The medication course has been completed.]<br/> Obsolete [This medication order has been superseded by another.]
 Data items not relevant to Hospital to GP discharge summary and SHOULD NOT be used.</th>
 		</tr>
 		<tr>
 			<th>Start date/time</th>